Arcensoth/blueprints/README.md

+![logo]

-# blueprints
+# Blueprints

-> A text-based Minecraft structure format optimized for human-readability.
+> Text-based structures for Minecraft.

 [![package-badge]](https://pypi.python.org/pypi/blueprints/)
 [![version-badge]](https://pypi.python.org/pypi/blueprints/)
 [![style-badge]](https://github.com/ambv/black)

-Blueprints are a text-based Minecraft structure format optimized for human-readability.
+Blueprints are a text-based structure format for Minecraft optimized for human-readability.
 A blueprint compiles-down to a single NBT structure file that can be loaded with a structure block.

 Here are some reasons you may want to use blueprints: